w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 ## Fish Leaderboard {: #FishLeaderboards}
 Every day there is a special competition for all users to compete to be the top of a few leaderboards for fishing.
-At the start of a new UTC day, one location, one npc, and three fish are chosen for the competition.
-You can only win each type (creature, NPC, location) of leaderboard once per week.
+At the start of a new UTC day, one location, one npc, one bait, one tool, and three fish are chosen for the competition.
+You can only win each type (creature, NPC, bait, tool, location) of leaderboard once per week.

 The new leaderboard choices are announced each day in the Dank Memer Community server, or you can see them by doing the `/fish leaderboards` command.

 <br>
 <center>
   <img src="/bot-features/fishing/fish_leaderboards.png" alt="Fish leaderboard" width="300">